cortex-lab/phy/docs/gui.md

 >>> %gui qt
 ```

-In other situations, like in regular Python scripts, you need to:
+In other situations, like in regular Python scripts, you need to do two things:

 * Call `phy.gui.create_app()` once, before you create a GUI.
 * Call `phy.gui.run_app()` to launch your application.
 This blocks the Python interpreter and runs the Qt event loop.
 Generally, when this call returns, the application exits.